 Charlie Harper

-Charlie obtained his DPhil in Population Health from Oxford Population Health, where he investigated whether routinely collected healthcare data can be used to reliably follow-up participants in large randomised trials.
+Charlie completed his undergraduate degree in Economics at the University of East Anglia and MSc in Economics at Bristol University.
+He obtained his DPhil in Population Health from Oxford Population Health, where he showed that UK healthcare systems data can be used to reliably follow-up participants in large cardiovascular trials.

 Recent publications